 “When you work in a care home alarms can be quite confusing for residents, as they might not know what the alarm means — whether it’s a smoke alarm from burnt toast, or an alarm to call for assistance,” says Barbara James, a care home manager specialising in providing care for dementia patients.
 “This means when a fire alarm goes off, we need to work out the best way to let our elderly residents know without causing upset.”

 In Europe, a silent evacuation system is often used.
 In this scenario, when an alarm is activated, staff are alerted with a pre-alarm notification system — either warning lights, or a messaging system that goes directly to phones.
 Staff then have three to five minutes to check the building for fire.
 If it is a false alarm, the alarm is reset and no one is disturbed.
-If a fire is discovered, an evacuation button is pressed and staff can move occupants to safety if required, or lead a full evacuation.
-As no loud alarm is necessary, it minimises upset to residents.
+If a fire is found, an evacuation button is pressed and staff can move occupants to safety if required, or lead a full evacuation.
+As no loud alarm is necessary, it minimises upset and panic.

 One of the benefits of a silent evacuation, is the reduction in false alarms.
 As residents are not initially aware of an alarm, staff can quickly assess whether or not there is a fire without residents being disturbed.